Issues in Ethics: Public Announcements and Public Statements

 Generally, individuals may use as a guide the type of announcement customarily used by other professionals in their local communities.
 Professional announcements normally include the following:

-• Qualifications, including certification, licensure, education, experience, and biographical data.
+• Qualifications—including certification, licensure, education, experience, and biographical data.

-• Services, including specialties or restrictions.
+• Services—including specialties or restrictions.

-• Staff or associates' names and qualifications.
+• Staff or associates’ names—including qualifications.

 Additionally, individuals should